You’ve got to think that Antonio Valencia might get a more generous weak foot rating in FIFA 19.

 The Manchester United right-back is a stalwart and consistent performer for the Red Devils, but there is one thing he’s lacking – that being any ability with his left peg.

-So when it comes to looking at his FIFA 18 stats, his weak foot rating will be one area that will make him wince a little.
+But when it comes to looking at his FIFA 18 stats, his weak foot rating will be one area that will make him wince a little.

 The Ecuadorian has somehow been handed a one-star weak foot rating, which puts him in a fairly undesirable club of one-footed footballers.